wazo-platform/wazo-platform.org/content/uc-doc/ecosystem/supported_devices.md

 Particularities:

--   For best results, activate `dhcp-integration`{.interpreted-text
-    role="ref"} on your Wazo.
+-   For best results, activate [DHCP Integration](/uc-doc/administration/provisioning/adv_configuration#dhcp-integration) on your Wazo.
 -   Impossible to do directed pickup using a BLF function key.
 -   Only supports DTMF in RFC2833 mode.
 -   Does not work reliably with Cisco ESW520 PoE switch.
 When connected